Chern classes from Morava K-theories to $p^n$-typical oriented theories: The gamma filtration on Morava K-theories

+The proof in the other direction can be done by reversing the argument, or one could use the well-known corollary of Vishik and Yagita \cite[Cr.~2.8]{VishYag}: If the Chow motive of $X$ is Tate, then the $A^*$-motive of $X$ is Tate for every oriented cohomology theory $A^*$. \end{proof}

+\begin{Rk} If one assumes that $X$ is a projective homogeneous variety (or, more generally, that the Chow motive of $X\times_k \bar{k}$ is Tate and Rost nilpotence holds for $M_{\CH\ot\Zp}(X)$), then one can improve the bounds in the previous corollary.
+Namely, under these assumptions if $\Kn^*$-motive of $X$ is Tate and $\dim X\le p^n$, then the Chow motive of $X$ is Tate, see \cite[Cor.~7.12]{SechSem}. \end{Rk}

-This corollary shows that if one looks for smooth projective varieties such that its $K(n)^*$-motive is Tate, but Chow motive is not Tate, then one has to consider varieties of sufficiently big dimension.
+Corollary~\ref{cr:Kn_tate_small_dim} shows that if one is looking for smooth projective varieties such that its $\Kn^*$-motive is Tate, but Chow motive is not Tate, then one has to consider varieties of sufficiently big dimension.
 The search of such varieties is motivated by possible applications of the gamma filtration discussed at the end of Section~\ref{sec:constant_chern}.